MicrosoftDocs/minecraft-creator/creator/Documents/SystemRunGuide.md

 In this example, the generator yields execution after every block place operation.
 This means that the job queue is the deciding factor for how many block place operations execute each tick.
 It is a best practice to author generator functions with a high level of granularity.
 That means generator functions should be authored such that a single iteration of the generator (a single block place in this example) would be unlikely to exceed the frame time.
 This enables the job system to scale based on the performance of the device.
 On a fast PC it may be able to do 30 block place operations, but on mobile that number drops to 5.
 A poorly authored generator function may perform 5 iterations on a fast PC but on a mobile device it can only do 1 and that single operation triggers a watchdog warning.

-It is imoprtant to keep in mind that the job system will not starve your generators.
+It is important to keep in mind that the job system will not starve your generators.
 At a minimum, every generator for every script behavior pack that has generators will be allowed to execute at least 1 iteration every tick.
 It is therefore up to the author to ensure a single iteration does not exceed the time allotment of the script tick.

-#### Best practices when writting generator functions for system.runJob
+#### Best practices when writing generator functions for system.runJob

 - Choose a high level of granularity in your generator functions.
 This offers the most flexibility when the job system has to scale to the performance of different devices.
 - Try to keep the amount of work consistent between iterations.
 This helps the job system correctly estimate how much time to give each generator per tick.

 ## Wrapping up

 Hopefully you have enough information to get started using the system.run APIs, when to choose one over the other and how to know when a given callback will execute.